eralcacer/data-guardian/README.md

 # What did I learn?

--I learned a new way to scale transaction posting into Ethereum's blockchain network by applying off-chain techniques that allows to scale my application regardless of the number of accesses to user's data.
+💡I learned a new way to scale transaction posting into Ethereum's blockchain network by applying off-chain techniques that allows to scale my application regardless of the number of accesses to user's data.

--I learned to code smart contracts in Solidity.
+💡I learned to code smart contracts in Solidity.

--I learned to deploy smart contacts to Ethereum's Sepolia Network using RedHat.
+💡I learned to deploy smart contacts to Ethereum's Sepolia Network using RedHat.